Leo-Simpson/c-lasso/paper/paper-long.md

 ![Graphics plotted after calling problem.solution ](figures/_figure-concat.png)

-As this variable selection has been computed for generated data, one can plot the real relevant variables :
+In the present synthetic setup, one can also plot the ground truth $\beta$ solution of the problem:

 ```python
 >>> print( list(numpy.nonzero(sol)) )